Report and track any problems relating to your tenancy, or see an organised list of your contacts for each tenancy within your My Foxons account.

 Please note that you will be liable for rent on a daily basis until the keys are returned.

-As an outgoing tenant typically your costs will be associated with professional cleaning and the inventory check out.
-Any discrepancies between the check in and check out may result in deductions from your deposit.
+As an outgoing tenant typically your costs will be associated with the condition of the property at the end of your tenancy.
+Any discrepancies between the check in and check out reports may result in your landlord requesting deductions from your deposit.

 Your deposit will be protected by the Tenancy Deposit Protection Scheme.